 75. Interview: Write a list of questions you have for someone you would like to interview, real or fictional.

 76. Missing You: Write about someone you miss dearly.

 77. Geography: Pick a state or country you’ve never visited.
 Write about why you would or would not like to visit that place.

-78. Random Song: Use the shuffle feature on your MP3 player or go to a site like 8tracks.com or Songza.com and pick a playlist.
+78. Random Song: Turn on the radio, use the shuffle feature on your music collection or your favorite streaming music service.
 Write something inspired by the first song you hear.

 79. Hero: Write a tribute to someone you regard as a hero.

 80. Ode to Strangers: Go people watching and write an ode to a stranger you see on the street.

 81. Advertisement: Advertisements are everywhere, aren’t they?
 Write using the slogan or line from an ad.